eastmaels/steemblog.github.io/_posts/account/deanliu/2018-07-04_afterthought-of-asia-blockchain-summit-taipei.md

 - - -

-This page is synchronized from the post: [Afterthought of Asia Blockchain Summit Taipei](https://steemit.com/@deanliu/afterthought-of-asia-blockchain-summit-taipei)
+This page is synchronized from the post: ['Afterthought of Asia Blockchain Summit Taipei'](https://steemit.com/@deanliu/afterthought-of-asia-blockchain-summit-taipei)